architdatar/ml_uncertainty/README.md

 ## Benchmarking
 `NonLinearRegression`, `ParametricModelInference`, and `ErrorPropagation` classes have been benchmarked against the Python [statsmodels](https://www.statsmodels.org/stable/index.html) package.
 The codes for this can be found [here](tests/benchmarking/).
+Discussion about the theory used can be found [here](docs/theory/parametric_models.md).

 To run these benchmarking codes, please install statsmodels using:
 ```
 pip install statsmodels==0.14.0
 ```